-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-59208537(b)

-Each year the Corporation will provide this public notice to students and their parents of its intent to make available, upon request, certain information known as "directory information."
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-59208537(b) Each year the Corporation will provide this public notice to students and their parents of its intent to make available, upon request, certain information known as "directory information."
 The Board designates as student "directory information": a student's name; address; date and place of birth; photograph; major field of study; participation in officially recognized activities and sports; height and weight of members of athletic teams; dates of attendance; date of graduation; awards received; listing on an honor roll; or scholarships.

 Directory information shall not be provided to any organization for profit-making purposes.
 Parents and adult students may refuse to allow the district to disclose any or all such "directory information" upon written notification to the Corporation within ten (10) days after receipt of the district's public notice.
+It is the policy of the Board to not release the list of students for commercial or political purposes.

-The Board of Education has adopted a policy implementing then provisions of this Act.
+The Board of Education has adopted a policy implementing the provisions of this Act.
 Copies of this policy are on file and available for inspection at the office of the principal of each school and in the office of the superintendent of schools.